quintel/etmodel/README.markdown

 * Fire up your local server with `rails server -p3000`
 * Got to [localhost:3000][http://localhost:3000] and you should see the ETM pro!

+### Admin access

+If you want to get admin access to your own page, the easiest way to do so is to create an Admin User through the console and follow instructions:

+    rake db:create_admin

 ## Bugs and feature requests

 If you encounter a bug or if you have a feature request, you can either let us know by creating an [Issue](issues/new) *or* you can try to fix it yourself and create a [pull request](pulls/new).